 How to prepare for the operation

 You are admitted to the urology ward 1 day prior to the operation.
 A physician or nurse will talk you through the operation and explain what happens before and especially after the surgery.

 Part of your intestines will be used to create the urinary diversion.
 Your doctor will advise you in detail about how to prepare for the procedure.

 Before surgery, your doctor will inform you in detail how to prepare for anaesthesia.
 If you are taking any medications, discuss them with your doctor.
 You may need to stop taking medications for several days before surgery.

 This animation shows how a cystectomy is performed.

 This animation shows how a robot-assisted cystectomy is performed.

 After the operation

 For the first few days you will be closely monitored.
+To prevent blood clots after the operation, you will likely receive medication for up to 4 weeks in the form of injections or pills.
 Your doctor will inform you in detail about the post-operative routine.

 During hospitalisation, you will learn how to manage the urostomy or neobladder.
 Once you have learned how to use and empty the urostomy or internal urine pouch, a date for your discharge will be set.